 There are as many as 33 such keywords in Python, each serving a different purpose.
+Only about ten keywords are frequently used in Python.
 Together, they build the vocabulary of the Python language.

 They represent the syntax and structure of a Python program.
 Since all of them are reserved, you can’t use their names for defining variables, classes, or functions.